 The parallels between this scene and coming out of the closet as a member of the LGBT community are fairly obvious to anyone who thinks to look.
 As a gay man myself, the scene becomes more poignant as time goes on.

-Going into my junior year of high school, I finally had accepted that I was gay and that I always had bee.
+Going into my junior year of high school, I finally had accepted that I was gay and that I always had been.
 It was a long road to reach that realization but when I did, it felt freeing… until that one morning.
 I woke up and realized that as far as I knew, I was the only one in the world who knew I was gay and the feeling that my family didn’t know was tearing at me.

-The same day that I realized this was the same day that I came out to my parents and my older sister.
+That was the same day that I came out to my parents and my older sister.
 Fate must have played a trick on me because as my parents would tell me later that day, they had talked about whether I was gay just the previous night.
 My sister had no idea and her friends still find it hilarious that they all suspected it before she even knew.

 I harbor no illusions about the privilege of the story I’ve just abridged into two paragraphs.
-The fact that my family was accepting of me is a miracle of which I am blessed, even in a mostly democratic state like Illinois.
+The fact that my family was accepting of me is a miracle of which I am blessed, even in a mostly democratic state like mine.
 Even most of the gay guys I know in this state have at least one parent whom they believe would not respond well.
 That fear is real and it’s important that I not forget how lucky I am compared to others like me.

 So in a show about everyone on Earth freaking the fuck out over the presence of demons and letting paranoia back up every stigma and superstition about the “other”, the prospect of coming out into that world is horrifying.
 But even in that hell, there was a brief moment where people felt courageous enough to not hide who they were.